-🗺 Location & Routes
+🗺 Location & Operations Context

-- Base city: Stockton, CA
+- Base city: Stockton, California

 📋 Job Description